 One of the biggest debates around sleep concerns quantity.
 Just how much sleep do we really need and what defines this?
+Is it enough to sleep 7 hours?
 Google it and you’ll find every answer under the sun – and a few more.
-With the help of Dr. Frida Rångtell from the Department of Neuroscience at Uppsala University, we attempted to turn down the white noise and get to the truth.
+With the help of Dr. Frida Rångtell from the Department of Neuroscience at Uppsala University, and Prof. Mike Gradisar, Head of Sleep Science at Sleep Cycle, we attempted to turn down the white noise and get to the truth.

 Why sleep matters

 You’ve surely heard the saying.
 ‘You spend up to one-third of your life asleep’.
 Now resist the temptation to say ‘think how many more episodes of that TV series I could cram in’, let’s instead think about what sleep actually does for us.
 No matter your age or circumstances, sleep fulfills many important physical and psychological functions.
 These include –